Up to 60% off sofas & mattresses — limited‑time deals.

 How to choose a Gsleepee mattress

-Start with sleep position and how sensitive you are to pressure points.
-If you’re a lighter side sleeper or you routinely wake up with shoulder or outer-hip discomfort, lean toward G001 for its more accommodating feel.
-If you’re a back sleeper, a combo sleeper, or you simply prefer a medium-firm surface that stays composed when you move, G002-PT is the safer bet.
-For hot sleepers, both were comfortable, but Marcus preferred G002-PT night after night.
+Start with sleep position, body weight, and how sensitive you are to pressure points.
+If you are a lighter side sleeper or you often wake up with shoulder or outer-hip discomfort, G001 is the easier choice.
+If you are a back sleeper, a combination sleeper, or you simply prefer a medium-firm surface that stays composed when you move, G002-PT is the better match.
+For hot sleepers, both stayed comfortable enough, but the hotter sleeper on our team preferred G002-PT.

 Limitations

-Gsleepee’s lineup stays within a narrow, budget-hybrid comfort lane, so you’re mainly choosing between “more contouring” and “more stability,” not radically different designs.
-If you need very strong perimeter rigidity, G001 can feel soft at the edge during sitting.
-If you need deep shoulder sink for long side-sleep stretches, G002-PT can feel a bit too steady, especially for lighter bodies.
+Gsleepee stays in a fairly narrow budget-hybrid lane, so the choice here is mostly between more contouring and more stability rather than two dramatically different designs.
+If you need very firm edge sitting, G001 can feel soft at the perimeter.
+If you need deeper shoulder sink for long side-sleep stretches, G002-PT can feel too steady.

 Gsleepee vs. alternatives